jerome-pouiller/callgraph-walker/README.md

 Thanassis Tsiodras wrote a similar tool called [checkStackUsage][2].
 I wanted to go further on this way.

 Clang and LLVM are able to generate callgraphs since version 20.
+Gcc also support -fcallgraph-info (we already rely on -fstack-usage for the frame sizes).
 Many Language Server are also able to provide it.
 They require a perfect knowledge of the build environment.
 Callgraph walker tries to be more versatile and easier to setup.

 [1]: https://github.com/HBehrens/puncover